mdn/content/files/en-us/web/http/messages/index.md

 Like request headers, there are many different headers that can appear in responses, and they are categorized as:

-- {{glossary("Response header", "Response headers")}} give additional information about the message which doesn't fit in the status line.
+- {{glossary("Response header", "Response headers")}} that give additional context about the message or add extra logic to how the client should make subsequent requests.
-  For example, headers like {{HTTPHeader("Server"}} include information about the server software, while {{HTTPHeader("Date"}} includes when the response was generated.
+  For example, headers like {{HTTPHeader("Server")}} include information about the server software, while {{HTTPHeader("Date")}} includes when the response was generated.
-  There is also information about the resource being returned, such as its content type ({{HTTPHeader("Content-Type"}}), or how it should be cached ({{HTTPHeader("Cache-Control"}}).
+  There is also information about the resource being returned, such as its content type ({{HTTPHeader("Content-Type")}}), or how it should be cached ({{HTTPHeader("Cache-Control")}}).
-- {{glossary("Representation header", "Representation headers")}} are sent in a response if the message has a body and they describe the form of the message data and any encoding applied.
+- {{glossary("Representation header", "Representation headers")}} if the message has a body, they describe the form of the message data and any encoding applied.
   For example, the same resource might be formatted in a particular media type such as XML or JSON, localized to a particular written language or geographical region, and/or compressed or otherwise encoded for transmission.
   This allows a recipient to understand how to reconstruct the resource as it was before it was transmitted over the network.